 General Pediatrics and Neonatal-Perinatal Medicine board certification through American Board of Pediatrics

-|Projected Job Growth (2012-2022)||18% for all physicians and surgeons*|
+|Projected Job Growth (2018-2028)||1% (for all surgeons)*|

 Sources: *U.S. Bureau of Labor Statistics, **PayScale.com